-From an analytical perspective this paper explores three key themes of the polycentricity concept from the perspectives of spatial development and spatial planning practices.
-First, from a policy perspective polycentricity can be often associated with two theoretically distinct aspirations: spatial integration and functional balance (Lambregts, 2009; Burger, 2011; Burger et al., 2011; Burger and Meijers, 2012; Vasanen, 2013), which ‘when combined have become the new objective of functional polycentric development, which, if applied at a regional scale, can deliver an integrated polycentric region’ (Cheng and Shaw, 2017: 165).
-The defining feature of polycentricity therefore, can be regarded as the breakdown of the classical monocentric urban hierarchy, replaced with a series of interdependent centres with strong and strengthening horizontal functional connections at a variety of spatial scales (Qian and Wong, 2012).
+From an analytical perspective this article explores three key themes of the polycentricity concept from the perspectives of spatial development and spatial planning practices.
+First, from a policy perspective polycentricity is often associated with two theoretically distinct aspirations: spatial integration and functional balance (Lambregts, 2009; Burger, 2011; Burger et al., 2011; Burger and Meijers, 2012; Vasanen, 2013), which ‘when combined have become the new objective of functional polycentric development, which, if applied at a regional scale, can deliver an integrated polycentric region’ (Cheng and Shaw, 2017: 165).
+The defining feature of polycentricity therefore, can be regarded as the breakdown of the classical monocentric urban hierarchy, which is replaced with a series of interdependent centres with strong and strengthening horizontal functional connections at a variety of spatial scales (Qian and Wong, 2012).
 Hence, from a planning or policy perspective, polycentricity should ‘embody two major principles: a settlement system and a spatial structure.
 In other words, urban form should be considered as a networked system consisting of urban centres and rural towns, or functional interdependent centres/towns, all of which are horizontally and functionally interconnected’ (Cheng and Shaw, 2017: 165).

-Second, in terms of the spatial scale for polycentricity, the concept has been applied at both the intra-city scale (Wu, 1998; Zhao et al., 2011; Wen and Tao, 2015) and inter-city scale (Yang et al., 2015; Liu et al., 2016; Wang et al., 2016) in China.
-This paper explores the polycentricity application at an intra-city scale (city-regional scale) in China’s mega city regions.
-Finally, apart from the nature and scales of polycentricity application, exploring informal and multi-level governance arrangements has helped an understanding of the dynamics of polycentric regions in a European setting (Spaans and Zonneveld, 2016).
+Second, in terms of the spatial scale for polycentricity, the concept has been applied at both the intra-city (Wu, 1998; Zhao et al., 2011; Wen and Tao, 2015) and inter-city scales (Yang et al., 2015; Liu et al., 2016; Wang et al., 2016) in China.
+This article explores the polycentricity application at an intra-city scale (city-regional scale) in China’s mega city regions.
+Finally, apart from the nature and scales of polycentricity application, exploring informal and multilevel governance arrangements has helped an understanding of the dynamics of polycentric regions in a European setting (Spaans and Zonneveld, 2016).
 In China, a number of studies have also noted the importance in changes of governance in the process of spatial agglomeration and reconstruction (Zhang, 2006; Phelps and Wu, 2008; Wu and Phelps, 2011; Li and Wu, 2012).
-However, this research on multi-level governance in China has only focused at the inter-city scale (Yang, 2008; Zhang et al., 2008).
-The third theme to emerge in evaluating edge urban areas as a component of polycentric development in China considers the governance of city regions, including the changes in governance bodies and governance structures over time.
-In summary, these three key themes have emerged as lenses for investigating the application of the polycentricity in China: conceptualising polycentricity in practice, multiple scales of application and multi-level governance under a polycentric framework.
+However, this research on multi-level governance in China has only focused on the inter-city scale (Yang, 2008; Zhang et al., 2008).
+The third theme to emerge in evaluating edge urban areas as a component of polycentric development in China has to do with the governance of city regions, including the changes in governance bodies and governance structures over time.
+In summary, these three key themes have emerged as lenses for investigating the application of polycentricity in China: conceptualizing polycentricity in practice, multiple scales of application and multi-level governance under a polycentric framework.

-Existing literature has already highlighted some of the limits in applying the term edge city outside of the US (Phelps, 1998; Phelps and Parsons, 2003; Bontje and Burdack, 2005; Phelps et al., 2006; Phelps and Wu, 2008).
+Existing literature has already highlighted some of the limits in applying the term edge city outside the US (Phelps, 1998; Phelps and Parsons, 2003; Bontje and Burdack, 2005; Phelps et al., 2006; Phelps and Wu, 2008).
 Garreau (1991) only provides a few general guidelines and characteristics for an edge city, and none of these can be applied and measured systematically across a metropolitan region (Forstall and Greene, 1997).
 Considering their unique context and historic growth, edge cities elsewhere can only be noted as a variation of the original American edge city model, and how to define and identify edge cities in different geographical contexts should always be considered first.
-Moreover, because of the development background and spatial scales of city regions being vastly different in China compared with the US, Garreau’s (1991) five defining criteria are not applicable for edge cities in China.
+Moreover, because of the development background and spatial scales of city regions being vastly different in China compared with the US, Garreau’s (1991) five defining criteria are not applicable to edge cities in China.